pyarmak/entrada-1x-docs/user/docs/exams/learnerview.md

 #Exam Module From a Learner Perspective
 When learners access Entrada they can easily see required assignments and exams via the My Entrada section of the left sidebar.
 A small badge will display the number of exams and assignments learners need to complete.

-In this section you'll learn:
-* How learners can access an exam
-* What tools learners can access when taking an exam
-* How learners can submit an exam
-* How learners can view exam feedback

 #How learners can access an exam
 * Click on the My Exams quick link from the My Entrada section of the left sidebar.
 * Click on an exam name under the Not Submitted Exams header.